Essay Competition

 In the secondary school student category, we awarded a Winning Commendation and two Special Commendations.
 The schools of those who were awarded a Commendation received prizes of £250.

-Our competition title in 2022 was: Imagine the world 50 years from now.
+Our second Animal Rights Law Essay Competition was on the prompt: Imagine the world 50 years from now.
 Describe what you think the laws governing animals will look like and what will have influenced society in reaching that point.

-The competition had two categories: one for university students and one for secondary school students.
-The winning essays from the university student category are:
+The 2022 winning essays from the university student category are:

 First place: Elien Verniers (PhD candidate, University of Ghent), ‘A New Era on the Horizon: From Anthropocene to Symbiocene’.
 Ms Verniers won £750 — our first prize kindly sponsored by the International Society for Animal Rights (ISAR).